TokisanGames/Terrain3D/doc/docs/user_interface.md

 Next the slider will resize the thumbnails.

-Finally, when the dock is in the sidebar, there are three vertical, grey dots, shown in the image above in the top right.
+Finally, when the dock is in the sidebar, there are three vertical, grey dots, shown in the image above, in the top right.
 This also allows you to change the sidebar position, however setting it here won't save.
 Ignore this and use our dropdown instead.

 ### Setting Up Assets